In this section

 Patient group directions

-Patient group directions (PGDs) are written instructions to help supply or administer medicines to patients, usually in planned circumstances.
-They take a significant amount of time and resource to develop and implement.
+Patient group directions (PGDs) are written instructions for supplyingor administeringmedicines to patients, usually in planned circumstances.
+They require a significant amount of time and resources to develop and implement.

-You can only supply and or administer medicines under PGDs if there is an advantage for the patient without compromising their safety.
+Radiographers can only supply and/or administer medicines under PGDs if doing so benefits the patient without compromising their safety.

-PGDs should be put together by a multi-disciplinary group including a doctor, a pharmacist and a representative of any professional group expected to supply the medicines under the PGD.
-It’s good practice to involve local drug and therapeutics committees, area prescribing committees and similar advisory bodies.
-Radiographers are listed within the group of health care professionals who are legally entitled to use PGDs .
+PGDs should be developed by a multidisciplinary group that includes a doctor, a pharmacist, and a representative of the professional group expected to supply the medicines under the PGD.
+It’s good practice to involve local drug and therapeutics committees, area prescribing committees, and similar advisory bodies.
+Radiographers are among the health care professionals legally entitled to use PGDs.

-A statement on the continued use of PGDs for contrast agentsis available (updated in 2018).
+A statement on the continued use of PGDs for contrast agents (updated in 2018).

-E-learning for those required to develop and/or use PGDsis available.
+E-learning for those required to develop and/or use PGDs

 Supplementary prescribing